DavidPareti/Orders-News_Wanu-app/README.md

 Wanu is an app that replaces the menu and allows you to order and pay directly from the app.

 I have took care of the Orders section and the News section, for the realization of the components I have used react, html and sass, whereas for the architecture of the app I have used illustrator.
-The font we have choose is .
+The font we have choose is Comfortaa.

 Find the complete app here: https://scuola.mohole.it
 ## Orders